LRT Route Hamilton

 How to reduce vehicles, reduce traffic & reduce pollution?
 The LRT seems to answer to all those questions.
 Premier Kathleen Wynne announced Tuesday (May 26th) of a $1B plan to introduce a LRT Route spanning between McMaster University and Eastgate Square.
-The B-Line trip would make 16 street-stops before reaching its finally destination in either direction.
+The B-Line trip would make 16 street-stops before reaching its final destination in either direction.

 Planners drew up a route that will go: